 - 1. Consult with your course instructor. - 2.
-Contact the director of distance learning to have a drop/add form filled out for you.
+Contact the Director of Distance Learning to have a drop/add form filled out for you. - 3.
+Last day of attendance will be the day of last course specific activity (quiz, forum, submitted assignment).